 President Scott Shaffer is a graduate of the United States Naval Academy, where he received a Bachelor of Science in Political Science and was commissioned as a Surface Warfare Officer in the US Navy.
 Scott now works as an operations research analyst and a part-time Faculty Associate as well as holding the rank of Lieutenant Commander in the Navy Reserve.
 He holds a Master of Arts in Criminal Justice from Arizona State University and a Master of Business Administration from Boise State University.
 Scott currently serves as an elected member of the Spring Valley Community Planning Group and as an appointed Commissioner to the Fish and Wildlife Advisory Commission.

 Secretary David Garcias served in the Army as a Military Policeman in the 1980s.
 After training at Fort McClellan, David served with the First Cavalry Division at Fort Hood, with US Army - Europe as an undercover Military Police Narcotics Investigator, and at Fort Irwin, California as a Military Police Investigator.
 After leaving the Army David worked at UCSD and the City of Imperial Beach and attended both Southwestern College and Central Texas College.
-He is currently President of Service Employees International Union (SEIU) Local 221, representing over 12,000 public sector workers in San Diego area.
+He is the Immediate Past President of Service Employees International Union (SEIU) Local 221, which represents over 12,000 public sector workers in San Diego area.

 Treasurer Mark Gracyk served in the US Army as an engineer during the 1980s, serving at Ft.
 Bliss with the 3rd Armored Cavalry Regiment and in West Germany with the 8th Infantry Division.
 He is a proud graduate of San Diego State University where he majored in Public Administration and Political Science, and also attended Grossmont and Cuyamaca Community Colleges.
 Mark has had a long career in Southern California working in the construction and water industries, and today is the Recycled Water Supervisor at Marine Corps Air Station Miramar.
 Mark is also an elected Director at the Helix Water Board and has served with the Lemon Grove School Board and several local organizations.